oligot/grunt-git-release/README.md

 # grunt-git-release

-> Release a new version of your Git project
+> Grunt plugin to release a new version of your Git project

 ## Getting Started
 This plugin requires Grunt `~0.4.1`